aksh2106/ISTM-631_CookEasy/README.md

 8. ~~Update database json to have pricePerUnitTable values for all ingredients used in any recipes available on website (Akshat)~~
 9. After all the dev, make sure all header, footer and nav bar links point to the correct internal page/external urls (Nupur)
 10. Enhance cart/checkout as much you could for mobile view (focusing mostly on media query for breadcrumbs at the top) (Varsha)
-11. Media query for lens icon to display properly in mobile besides search input box, right now its invisible.
+11. ~~Media query for lens icon to display properly in mobile besides search input box, right now its invisible.
 Should be a small fix to css.
-(Nupur)
+(Akshat)~~
 12. Validate and put alt attribute for all images across all pages (Nupur)

 Late priority (maybe after prototype):